lgastako/its-log/README.md

 There is one common case where it will not work well right now which is in web workers.
 Right now each web worker gets it's own isolated bus and the messages in the web workers never see the light of day.
-I intend to fix this webworker issue when it becomes pressing in my work.
+I intend to fix this webworker issue when/if it becomes pressing in my work.
+Pull requests welcome :)

 ## Usage